bxparks/AceSegment/docs/tm1637/capacitor_removal.md

 The capacitors for `CLK` and `DIO` lines are 10 nF, which is about 50-100X larger than they should be.
-It causes the RC time constant to be about 100 microseconds, which forces the `BIT_DELAY` parameter in the `SoftTmiInterface` and `SoftTmiFastInterface` classes to be 100 microseconds.
-According to the TM1637 datasheet, the controller chip should be able to handle a `BIT_DELAY` as low as 1 microsecond (i.e. 2 microseconds per full cycle, or 500 kHz).
+It causes the RC time constant to be about 100 microseconds, which forces the `delayMicros` parameter in `SoftTmiInterface` and the `DELAY_MICROS` parameter in `SoftTmiFastInterface` to be 100 microseconds.
+According to the TM1637 datasheet, the controller chip has a maximum clock frequency of 500 kHz (50% duty cycle), which implies a theoretical `DELAY_MICROS` of 1 microsecond.
+However, the `delayMicroseconds()` function on an AVR platform is not accurate below 3 microseconds, so the examples programs under `examples/` set the `delayMicros` or `DELAY_MICROS` parameters to 3 microseconds or higher.

 If you are handy with a soldering iron, you can remove the two 10 nF capacitors.
 The capacitors are located in different places depending on the size of the LED